Furkan Korkmaz: Banvit (2016–2017)

-Philadelphia 76ers (2017–present)
+Philadelphia 76ers (2017–2024)

 On July 4, 2017, Korkmaz signed with the Philadelphia 76ers.
 During his rookie season, he received multiple assignments to the Delaware 87ers of the NBA G League.

 In Philadelphia's first game of the 2018 NBA Summer League, Korkmaz scored 40 points (including 8 three-pointers) in 28 minutes during an 89–95 loss to the Boston Celtics.
 It was the fifth-best scoring performance in Summer League history.

 After not seeing much playing time, Korkmaz requested a trade from the 76ers in November 2018.
 However, he ultimately stayed with the team On December 10, Korkmaz scored 18 points off the bench in a win over the Detroit Pistons.
 On December 12, he had his first career start in place of the injured Jimmy Butler.

 On July 25, 2019, Korkmaz re-signed with the 76ers on a two-year contract.
-Throughout the season, he has made his way in and out the starting lineup, playing both shooting guard and small forward.
+Throughout the season, he had made his way in and out the starting lineup, playing both shooting guard and small forward.
 On November 2, Korkmaz hit the game-winner against the Portland Trail Blazers.
-On February 7, 2020, Korkmaz scored a career-high, 34 points off the bench, against the Memphis Grizzlies.
+On February 7, 2020, Korkmaz scored a career-high 34 points off the bench against the Memphis Grizzlies.
 One game later, Korkmaz went off again, scoring 31 points off the bench against the Chicago Bulls.
-Korkmaz started 12 games, and averaged a career-high 21.7 minutes a game, and established career high averages in points and rebounds per game at 9.8 and 2.3, respectively, while shooting a career-high 40.2% in three-point field goal percentage.
+Korkmaz started 12 games, and averaged a career-high 21.7 minutes a game, and established career-high averages in points and rebounds per game at 9.8 and 2.3, respectively, while shooting a career-high 40.2% in three-point field goal accuracy.

-In the 2020 season, Korkmaz had 11 starts in the abbreviated season, and scored 9.1 points per game, along with 2.1 rebounds per game and 37.5% three-point shooting.
-He had career highs in assists and steals per game, at 1.5 and .9, respectively.
-In the playoffs, Korkmaz made four starts in the conference semi-finals against the Atlanta Hawks when Danny Green was injured, ending his season.
+In the 2020–21 season, Korkmaz had 11 starts in the abbreviated season, and averaged 9.1 points per game, along with 2.1 rebounds per game and 37.5% three-point shooting.
+He had career highs in assists and steals per game, at 1.5 and 0.9, respectively.
+In the playoffs, Korkmaz made four starts in the 2021 Eastern Conference semifinals against the Atlanta Hawks when Danny Green was injured, ending his season.

 On August 9, 2021, Korkmaz re-signed with the 76ers on a three-year contract.

-On February 2023, Korkmaz requested a trade from the 76ers for the second time during his stint with the team.
+In February 2023, Korkmaz requested a trade from the 76ers for the second time during his stint with the team.

+On February 8, 2024, Korkmaz was traded to the Indiana Pacers in a three-team deal involving the Philadelphia 76ers and was waived the next day.

+AS Monaco (2024)

+On 7 August 2024, Korkmaz signed with AS Monaco of the LNB Élite.

+In October 2024, Korkmaz suffered a slight tear in the right adductor and was expected to miss three to four weeks of action.

+Bahçeşehir Koleji (2024–2025)

+On December 30, 2024, Korkmaz signed with Bahçeşehir Koleji of the Basketbol Süper Ligi (BSL).

+Tofaş (2025–present)

+On October 31, 2025, Korkmaz signed with Tofaş of the Basketbol Süper Ligi (BSL).